Shakedst/Taki-server/README.md

         Error [03] - > Color / Value not valid
         Error [04] - > Invalid color order / no order with change order
         Error [05] - > Empty Packet
+        Error [06] - > Different color used inside a taki sequence

     Socket Errors:
         Error [11] - > The Game is yet to start